 Change is very much part of life.
-There are few situations where it seems to be more challenging to introduce change than church!
-Those involved in leading through change need to do so with a measure of skill and sensitivity - recognising that many people will find it difficult.
+But there are few situations where it seems to be more challenging to introduce change than church!
+Those involved in leading through change need to do so with a measure of skill and sensitivity – recognising that many people will find it difficult.

-A process for journeying with people through change
+A process for working with people through change

 - Create an environment where people accept that change is necessary

-This is about looking at the big picture and if you don’t do this, every small change will feel like a battle.
+This is about looking at the big picture.
+If you don't do this, every small change will feel like a battle.
 To help with this, give people time to talk about what will happen if no change takes place and help them face up to the reality of this.
-It will raise doubts and fears that you will need to help people explore and work through with sensitivity but only after people have explored this will they genuinely be ready to move on to the next stage.
+It will raise doubts and fears that you will need to help people explore and work through with sensitivity, but only after people have explored this will they genuinely be ready to move on to the next stage.

 - Talk together about what you would like the future to look like and why